Let`s get the elephant out of the room: HD does not stand for “High-definition”. Then what does it mean?

 HD stands for …

 Besides, the two letters HD in our brand name have a real background.
-They can be translated with “High Dynamics” because mastering engineers have now the ability to push the limits of sound quality by improving the dynamic frequency.
+They can be translated with “High Dynamic” because mastering engineers have now the ability to push the limits of sound quality by improving the dynamic range.
 They also mean “High Density” as mastering engineers can optimize the space between the grooves and thus can increase playing time.

 However, at the end of the day we like to translate HD with “Highly Deserved” because we believe that